 Although VF is the most common rhythm in cardiac arrest, it is not the only one.
 The AED will only shock VF or VT (ventricular tachycardia), which is a very weak but fast heart rhythm.
 There are other heart rhythms associated with SCA that are not treated with defibrillation shocks.
 A "No Shock Advised" message doesn't mean the victim's heart rhythm is back to normal.

 I shocked a woman in SCA within minutes after she collapsed.
-I hear later that she did not survive.
+I heard later that she did not survive.
 Did I do something wrong?

 Unfortunately, because of other underlying medical or heart problems, a victim of SCA who is in VF may not survive even if defibrillation is done promptly and correctly.

 What if I don't perform all the steps of CPR and defibrillation perfectly?

 Treating SCA is a high stress situation.
 Even experienced health care providers do not do everything perfectly.
 During SCA, performing CPR and using an AED can only help the victim.

 What if I'm not certain whether or not I need to use an AED?